EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - [**Testing Frameworks**][test-automation]
   - Test automation frameworks are utilized to control the execution of test, the comparison of actual outcomes with predicted outcomes, and also the reporting of the test results back to the user.
+  - Use automated testing frameworks to run tests frequently and consistently
 - [**Continuous Integration**][continuous-integration]
   - Continuous Integration is the process of continuously integrating code into the mainline of your code developments and thereby automate the build of the software as well as the tests the software in so-called Continuous Integration pipelines.
+  - Continuous Integration automates repetitive tests, saves time and ensures tests are run consistently across different environments and platforms.

 ## How to cite this page